 If that doesn’t convince you this is a great rowing machine, then I don’t know what will!

 The Model D air resistance provides a rowing motion that is very similar to rowing on water and doesn’t have any lag throughout the rowing stroke.
-Meaning, from the start of the stroke all the way to the finish you will feel a smooth, even resistance.

 As mentioned above, the resistance level is determined by your rowing intensity.
 The faster you row, the more intensity you feel.